Sportsmobile Adventures

 Rotating Seats

 Both front seats rotate to serve as living space while camping.
 This is one of the huge advantages a camper-van has over a pickup truck-based camper — the "driving" area also serves as living space.
 The passenger seat rotates 180 degrees to face the interior of the van.
-Only the manual (not power) driver seat can rotate, and it rotates no more than a little past 90 degrees — but it's still useful.
+The driver seat rotates too -- but it has cabinets behind it that its rotation to only 90 degrees.
+I rarely rotate the driver seat.

 Sportsmobile: Rotating Seats